-Events are occurrences that relate to any operating function, and will trigger Alerts (notifications), (Section 2.4.3).
-Events can provide diagnostic information about the instrument, typically referred to as "Warnings", or they can provide additional instrument functionality, such as concentration alarms.
-The instrument comes from the factory with a number of pre-defined warning Events, and the Setup>Events Configuration page provides the capability to create additional, user-defined Events.
-Existing Events are listed in the Events page (Figure 2-42) under the Setup menu.
+Events are occurrences that relate to any operating function, and are used to define the conditions that can be set to trigger Alerts (Section 2.4.3).
+Events can provide diagnostic information about the instrument, typically referred to as "Warnings", or they can provide other information on instrument functionality, such as concentration alarms.
+Some Events are standard and not editable while others are user-configurable, described here.
+Existing Events are listed in the Events page (Figure 2-40) under the Setup menu.

-Figure 2-42.
+Figure 2-40.
 Events List

-Access the Events Configuration page either from the Active Alerts page (Alerts Menu) by pressing the configuration button, or through the Home>Setup>Events menu (Figure 2-42).
-Press ADD to create a new Event (refer to Figure 2-43 for details), or select an existing Event to either Edit or Delete it (instructions presented in Figure 2-45).
+Access the Events Configuration page either from the Active Alerts page (Alerts Menu) by pressing the configuration button, or through the Home>Setup>Events menu (Figure 2-40).
+Press ADD to create a new Event (refer to Figure 2-41 for details), or select an existing Event to either Edit or Delete it (Figure 2-43).

-Figure 2-43.
+Figure 2-41.
 Event Configuration